RootSoft/algorand-dart/README.md

 **Calling a Stateful Smart Contract**

 Once an account has opted into a stateful smart contract it can begin to make calls to the contract.
-These calls will be in the form of ApplicationCall transactions that can be submitted with goal or the SDKs.
 Depending on the individual type of transaction as described in The Lifecycle of a Stateful Smart Contract, either the ApprovalProgram or the ClearStateProgram will be called.
 Generally, individual calls will supply application arguments.